List of Acacia Species In Kenya

 Image of Acacia xanthophloea

-Umbrella Thorn Acacia tree that keeps livestock healthy during dryspell
+Umbrella Thorn Acacia tree keeps livestock healthy during dryspell

 Image of accacia seedling for sale by Caren Muthoni